 - Your mortgage isn’t just about the initial deposit, you will need to think about the impact of the monthly repayments.

-For many, the finances to get a foot on the property ladder are a real stumbling block.
+For many, the finances to get a foot on the property ladder can be a real stumbling block.
 In response to this, there have been several different schemes created to support first-time buyers.
-You may have heard that Help to Buy is coming to an end, but that refers to the scheme designed to help first-time buyers with only a 5% deposit, which was the mortgage guarantee element.
-There is still help available for people who have smaller deposits.

 Help to Buy: Shared Ownership

-This is another way in which the government is helping people to get you on the ladder.
+This is set up by the government as a way to help first-time buyers get on the ladder.
 In essence, you can buy a share of a property through a housing association.
 You then pay rent on the portion that you don’t own.
 When you are able, you can buy additional shares in your home.

 Help to Buy: Equity Loan

-With this scheme, the government lends you up to 20% of the cost of your newly-built home.
-This means you’ll only need a 5% cash deposit and a 75% mortgage to make up the rest.
+With this scheme, the government lends you up to 20% of the cost of your newly-built home (40% if you're in London).
+This means you’ll only need to pay a deposit of 5% or more and arrange amortgage of 25% or more to make up the rest.
+You won't be charged interest on this loan for the first five years of owning a property.

 Finding the Right Mortgage